Jesus Ibarra

-Jesus Ibarra (born November 10, 1997) is an American soccer player who plays as a forward.
+Jesus Ibarra (born November 10, 1997) is an American soccer player who plays as a forward for Carolina Core FC in MLS Next Pro.

 Career

 Charleston Battery

 In February 2020, Ibarra joined USL Championship club Charleston Battery, the club's fourth signing prior to the 2020 USL Championship season.
-He made his league debut for the club on July 19, 2020 against the Birmingham Legion.
+He made his league debut for the club on July 19, 2020, against the Birmingham Legion.

 Greenville Triumph

 In April 2021, Ibarra joined USL League One side Greenville Triumph SC ahead of the 2021 season.
 Ibarra signed a new contract with Triumph SC in January 2022.

+Chattanooga FC

+In June 2023, Ibarra signed with Chattanooga FC of the National Independent Soccer Association.